 UC Law SF Students can learn more about Legal Externships on the Clinic’s Intranet Page.

 UCDC Law Program

-The UCDC Law Program is a collaborative, full-semester externship program in Washington, DC for 4th-6th semester law students from four University of California (UC) law schools including UC Hastings.
+The UCDC Law Program is a collaborative, full-semester externship program in Washington, DC for 4th-6th semester law students from four University of California (UC) law schools including UC Law SF.
 The Program combines a weekly seminar course with a full-time field placement.
 Students who participate are eligible to receive 13 units for successful completion of the program: 10 units for the field placement, and 3 units for the required companion course, “Law and Lawyering in the Nation’s Capital.”
 Students who have participated in the program have externed with White House Counsel, Office of the Vice President, National Immigration Law Center, Securities and Exchange Commission, USDOJ – Consumer Protection Branch, United Nations High Commissioner for Refugees (UNHCR), etc.

 Read more about the UCDC Law Program.